bballdave025/manuscript-waste-reuse-finder/README.md

 </div>
 <br/>

 One of the interior pages of _Ordinarium cisterciense_.
 One might call this a standard manuscript page.
-[Page citation](https://doi.org/10.11588/diglit.9273#0186)
+[Image 1.1 Citation Link](https://doi.org/10.11588/diglit.9273#0186)

 ### Example 2 : FamilySearch DGS 007996631 (item 1)